NderKev/whale-tg-bot/README.md

 # whale-tg-bot
-A telegra bot to track crypto whale activities.
+A telegram bot to track crypto whale activities in BTC, BNB, ETH, and other EVM-L1 and L2 networks.